dematerializer/unicode-emoji-data/README.md

 [..., { /* emoji datum */ }, ...]
 ```

-Array of emoji data for the latest stable unicode emoji version 5.
+Array of emoji data for the latest beta unicode emoji version 5.

 Example of an emoji datum when directly using the raw `emojiData` array: